quoctuantran11/ec-project/README.md

 > Building a website for a nail salon chain in Ho Chi Minh City

-## Problem encounter :beetle:
-- Host onto live domain (Date: 06/15/2021 Fixed: 06/16/2021)
-    + Create domain for hosting web for a first time
-    + On 15/06, cannot deploy web to domain.
-Figured out that need to install express
-    + Cannot load website on domain at the same day.
-Solution: Check that all package in require method should be installed.
-When initial <b>server</b> variable, it only uses method listen.
-Variable <b>app</b> use the remain method of the web app (in this version).

-    * Maybe need to deploy web app to domain (heroku in this project) and git to remote origin after deployment.

-## Features :balloon:

 ## Environment :computer:
 - Front-end: ReactJS, ExpressJS, HTML, CSS
 - Back-end: NodeJS